 AVPR2 is found on the basolateral side of the epithelial cells that line the collecting ducts in the kidney.
 When AVPR2 is stimulated the aquaporin-2 transport proteins are inserted into the luminal side of the collecting duct cells and water is reabsorbed down its concentration gradient.
 AVPR2 is also found on endothelial cells and stimulates the release of von Willebrand factor (vWF) found in Weibel-Palade bodies.
 This is an important part of coagulation and will be discussed in another article.

 ADH and Disease

-Too little ADH released by the posterior pituitary (a central issue) or kidney insensitivity to ADH (a peripheral issue) results in diabetes insipidus (polyuria, polydipsia, hypernatremia).
-Consumption of ethanol decreases ADH release and results in increased excretion of body water and dilute urine.
+A deficient amount of ADH released by the posterior pituitary (a central issue) or kidney insensitivity to ADH (a peripheral issue) results in diabetes insipidus (polyuria, polydipsia, hypernatremia).
+Consumption of ethanol decreases ADH release and results in increased excretion of water and dilute urine.

-Another disease is called syndrome of inappropriate antidiuretic hormone decretion or short SIADH.
-See more Below are more information on it.
+Another disease is called syndrome of inappropriate antidiuretic hormone secretion or short SIADH.
+Below is more information on it.